-In order to register for a college level course in mathematics or English, students must score a minimum of 70% in the discipline area.
-Those students who score below the 70% range must enroll in developmental courses in mathematics, English or reading.
+In order to register for a college level course in mathematics or English, students must achieve a satisfactory score in the discipline area.
+Those students who score below satisfactory must enroll in developmental courses in mathematics, English or reading.
 Transfer students will not be required to take the COMPASS test, if proficiency is documented by official transcripts.